CallRail for Law Firms: The Complete Setup and Integration Guide

 Step 2: Source Tracking Configuration

 Configure UTM parameter tracking to capture full campaign data for paid traffic.
 Connect your Google Ads account directly to CallRail so keyword-level data passes through to call records — the configuration that tells you not just that a call came from Google Ads, but specifically which keyword and campaign drove it.
+The Google Ads search terms report becomes far more valuable once you can match terms to actual phone leads.

 Step 3: The GA4 Integration

 Connect to your Google Analytics 4 property.
 Configure CallRail to fire GA4 events for: call started (any call), qualified call (calls over 60–90 seconds duration — your conversion threshold), and first-time caller (filters out existing client calls).
 Once these events are flowing into GA4, mark the qualified call event as a conversion.
 This brings phone call conversions into your GA4 conversion reports alongside form submissions — a complete view of all leads, not just form fills.
+See Google’s documentation on GA4 for the property-level setup.

 Step 4: The Google Ads Integration